valeth/advent-of-code/2015/day-09/notes.md

 2. Begin search at start node
 3. Mark current node as visited
 4. Iterate through all outgoing nodes that are not marked as visited
-5. Push node onto path
-6. Add edge weight to local length
+5. Add edge weight to local length
-7. Recursively repeat steps 3 to 7 with outgoing nodes until all were visited
+6. Recursively repeat steps 3 to 7 with outgoing nodes until all were visited
-8. When encountering a visited node compare max distance with local distance
+7. When encountering a visited node compare max distance with local distance
     1. Replace max distance with local distance if max distance is smaller
-10. Reset local length for next node (only necessary if not a complete graph)
+9. Reset local length for next node